Videos & Images

 Scientists estimate that there may be as many as 20,000 species of fish in the ocean (they’re still counting).
 On coral reefs there are thousands of species.
 “The diversity of fish found on reefs is overwhelming.
 These range from large predators – like sharks, grouper, and barracuda – that prey on other fish, to small and colorful fish – like clownfish or mandarinfish – that eat plankton.
 Along with their respective roles in the marine food web, many of these fish serve other important roles in our oceans.
 For example, herbivores like surgeonfish and parrotfish keep seaweed-like algae from taking over coral reefs.
 Cleaning wrasse help keep larger fish healthy by removing parasites and dead skin – sometimes from inside the larger fish’s mouth!
 In addition to their ecological value in the oceans, more than one billion people around the world rely on reef fish as a source of food and income.”
-Learn more from this coral reef fact sheet from Defenders of Wildlife.
+Read more about coral reef fish

 Parrotfish are key players in the health of coral reefs.
 They munch on algae, keeping coral free of it; and they are sand producers.
 Read the Science Daily article "Parrotfish are critical to coral reef island building".